mrazomej/phd/docs/src/chapter_05/section_03_model.md

   F_1^1 \left( \frac{k^{(p)}_{\text{on}}}{\gamma _m} + m,
   \frac{k^{(p)}_{\text{off}} + k^{(p)}_{\text{on}}}{\gamma _m} + m,
   -\frac{r_m}{\gamma _m} \right),
+  \label{eq:two_state_mRNA}
 \end{equation}
 where $\Gamma(\cdot)$ is the gamma function, and $F_1^1$ is the confluent hypergeometric function of the first kind.
 This rather complicated expression will aid us to find parameter values for the rates.
 The inferred rates
 $k^{(p)}_{\text{on}}$, $k^{(p)}_{\text{off}}$ and $r_m$ will be expressed in
 units of the mRNA degradation rate $\gamma _m$.
-This is because the model in is homogeneous in time, meaning that if we divide all rates by a constant it would be equivalent to multiplying the characteristic time scale by the same constant.
+This is because the model in Eq.
+$\ref{eq:two_state_mRNA}$ is homogeneous in time, meaning that if we divide all rates by a constant it would be equivalent to multiplying the characteristic time scale by the same constant.
+As we will discuss in the next section, Eq.
-As we will discuss in the next section, has degeneracy in the parameter values.
+$\ref{eq:two_state_mRNA}$ has degeneracy in the parameter values.
 What this means is that a change in one of the parameters, specifically $r_m$, can be compensated by a change in another parameter, specifically
 $k^{(p)}_{\text{off}}$, to obtain the exact same distribution.
 To work around this intrinsic limitation of the model we will include in our inference prior information from what we know from equilibrium-based models.